Main concepts - Employment and unemployment (LFS)

 Employed persons are persons aged 15 years and over who, during the reference week performed work, even for just one hour a week, for pay, profit or family gain or who were not at work but had a job or business from which they were temporarily absent because of something like, illness, holiday, industrial dispute or education and training.

 Unemployed persons are persons aged 15-74 who were without work during the reference week, but who are currently available for work and were either actively seeking work in the past four weeks or had already found a job to start within the next three months.

-Inactive persons are those classified neither as employed nor as unemployed.
+People outside the labour force (also called economicaIly inactive persons) are those classified neither as employed nor as unemployed.

 For an overview of the concepts and other methodological issues, please see:

 - EU Labour Force Survey – Methodology until 2020 (Statistics Explained) for the methodology applicable until the 2020 data collection;

 - EU Labour Force Survey – Methodology from 2021 onwards (Statistics Explained) for the methodology in force from the 2021 data collection onwards.

 For detailed information on the classifications used, as well as for access to the explanatory notes and user guide describing the variables, and to national questionnaires used to collect the data, please see: EU Labour Force Survey – Documentation (Statistics Explained)

 Direct access to the explanatory notes, which contain detailed information on the definition of each variable: